RaymondMik/react-boilerplate/README.md

 <h2>Webpack Redux/React startup kit</h2>
-<p>A basic boilerplate for Redux/React projects easy to use, extend and customize</p>
+<p>A basic boilerplate for Redux/React projects easy to use, extend and customize.</p>

 <h3>What you will find here</h3>
-<p>Basically all you need to startup a Redux/React project, including Webpack configuration files and server, Redux store, actions, reducers and a React component with a simple working example.</p>
+<p>Basically all you need to startup a Redux/React project, including Webpack configuration files and server, Redux store, actions, reducers and a React component with a simple example application.</p>

 <h3>Webpack Setup</h3>
-<p>This boilerplate comes with two Webpack setups: development (dev) - defined in <code>webpack.dev.config.js</code>) and production (prod, actually a production build) - defined in <code>webpack.prod.config.js</code>.</p>
+<p>This boilerplate comes with two Webpack setups: development - defined in <code>webpack.dev.config.js</code>) and production (actually a production build) - defined in <code>webpack.prod.config.js</code>.</p>

 <h3>Get Started</h3>
 <h4>Install the app</h4>
 <p><code>npm install</code><p>

 <h4>Development</h4>
 <p>Run <code>npm run start-dev</code> to start the development environment.
 Webpack will bundle JavaScript and Sass (or CSS) files into a bundle.js, which will be added to the index.html file generated using <code>./src/index.html</code> as a template.
-The application will be served on http://localhost:8080/ using BrowserSync</p>
+The application will be served on http://localhost:3000/ using BrowserSync</p>

-<h4>Production Build</h4>
+<h4>Production</h4>
 <p>Run <code>npm run build prod</code> to build the production code.
 Webpack will compile, uglify and bundle JavaScript files into <code>bundle.js</code> and will compile and minify Sass (or CSS) files into <code>style.css</code>.
+The production build will be served by webpack dev-server on http://localhost:8080.

 <h3>Major tools and libraries</h3>
 <ul>